 - For an initial transmission of a TB as indicated by the New Data Indicator field of the scheduling DCI, the UE may expect that the CBGTI field indicates all the CBGs of the TB are to be transmitted, and the UE shall include all the code block groups of the TB.

 - For a retransmission of a TB as indicated by the New Data Indicator field of the scheduling DCI, the UE shall include only the CBGs indicated by the CBGTI field of the scheduling DCI.

+- the UE is not expected to be scheduled a CBG m unless CBG m-1 has been transmitted before or is scheduled in the same UL grant that includes CBG m.

 A bit value of 0' in the CBGTI field indicates that the corresponding CBG is not to be transmitted and 1' indicates that it is to be transmitted.
 The order of CBGTI field bits is such that the CBGs are mapped in order from CBG#0 onwards starting from the MSB.